yoonmoonsick/dnd2024/README.md

 >A Soulknife strikes with the mind, cutting through barriers both physical and psychic.
 These Rogues discover psionic power within themselves and channel it to do their roguish work.
 As a Soulknife, your psionic abilities might have haunted you since childhood, revealing their full potential only as you experienced the stress of adventure.
 Or you might have sought out an order of psychic adepts and spent years learning how to manifest your power.

 - Level 3: Psionic Power
   - Any features in this subclass that use a Soulknife Energy Die use only the dice from this subclass.
-Some of your powers expend a Soulknife Energy Die, as specified in a power’s description, and you can’t use a power if it requires you to use a die when your Psionic Energy Dice are all expended.
+Some of your powers expend a Soulknife Energy Die, as specified in a power's description, and you can't use a power if it requires you to use a die when your Psionic Energy Dice are all expended.
 You regain one of your expended Soulknife Energy Dice when you finish a Short Rest, and you regain all of them when you finish a Long Rest.
   - Soulknife Energy Dice ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/SoulknifeEnergy.png?raw=true)
     - Rogue Level: 3, Size: D6, Number: 4
     - Rogue Level: 5, Size: D8, Number: 6